Mebendazole (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how mebendazole works.
-Tell your doctor if you are using cimetidine.
+Tell your doctor if you are using cimetidine or metronidazole.

 Warnings While Using This Medicine